 Funder: DOT-Federal Motor Carrier Safety Administration

-Funding Amounts: Up to $56.5 million total program funding; typical awards up to $2 million per application; ~55 awards expected; project period up to 2 years.
+Funding Amounts: Up to $56.5 million total program funding; typical award ceiling $2 million per application (exceptions possible), period of performance up to 2 years.

-Summary: Supports projects that improve commercial motor vehicle (CMV) safety, including enforcement, technology, data quality, public education, and hazardous materials safety.
+Summary: Supports projects that enhance commercial motor vehicle (CMV) safety, including enforcement, technology, data quality, and public education initiatives.

-Key Information: No cost-sharing or matching required for FY2026; maximum four projects per application.
+Key Information: No cost-sharing or matching required; maximum of four projects per application.